zammad/zammad-admin-documentation/channel-email/2fa-gmail.rst

 .. _2fa-gmail:

-How to Create an App Password for Gmail
+How to create an App Password for Gmail
 ***************************************

 If you have 2FA enabled on your Google account,